michaelkhela/Column-Matching/README.md

 ```

 ## Installation
-1. Clone or download the `Matching_Package` repository.
+1. Clone or download the `Column_Matching` repository.
-2. Copy the `Matching_Package` folder to your working directory.
+2. Copy the `Column_Matching` folder to your working directory.
 3. Ensure your CSV input file is structured correctly with the required columns.

 ## Usage